chandan101223/Chocolates-Sales-Analysis/README.md

 <br>
 Products: It show how many type of Products are available.
 <br>
-Amount:Total Amount after Each unit Sales of Products.
+Amount: Total Amount after Each unit of Sales.
 <br>
 Unit: Total number of units of each product.
 <br>